Communication Studies, BPhil Com

 Curriculum

-The bachelor's degree requirements are 42 units total and include distribution, writing, and elective courses, and the major requirements.
+The bachelor's degree requirements are 42 units total, including the major requirements, writing and foundational disciplines requirements, and elective courses.

 Communication Studies Major Requirements